 Who are you searching for?

 In Houston, seniors can age safely at home with support from an in-home caregiver.
-The average hourly cost of home care in Houston is $23.
+The average hourly cost of home care in Houston is $26, though total costs vary based on care needs.
 Home care agencies can personalize care for each senior’s needs and work with your family’s schedule to provide the services you need.
-In addition to helping with daily personal care tasks like bathing and dressing, home care aides provide companionship and help around the house.
-In this guide, you’ll find information about local costs, payment options, licensing and regulations, what questions to ask home care agencies, and reviews from families who have worked with local home care agencies.
+Services range from help with daily personal care tasks to skilled nursing.
+In this guide, you’ll find information about local costs, payment options, licensing and regulations, what questions to ask home care agencies, and reviews from families who have worked with Houston’s 435 home care agencies.

 Home Care Agencies near Houston, TX